pallab17/Pb7sm/pb7.md

 tarpor like/unlike + comment on the posts presented on the home pg r jonno amra actions.jsx e changes korlam

+to get a individual person's posts and show it to their screen we made another api router.get("/user/:username", getUserPosts); and controller e fn likhlam tarpor userpage.jsx e amra getpost fn ta banalam

 */